 Naturally, as a progressing snowboarder, there’ll come a time when you feel compelled to leave the ground and challenge yourself beyond simply travelling down the slope.
 When thoughts of how to bend the rules and catch some air drift-to-mind, its time to start learning some snowboard tricks.

-There’s plenty of ways to learn and prepare for landing snowboarding tricks, so here’s a guide to get you well on your way to popping some new moves on your board.
+There’s plenty of ways to learn and prepare for landing snowboarding tricks, one of which is taking some of our snow boarding lessons for adults, so here’s a guide to get you well on your way to popping some new moves on your board.

 To land most snowboarding tricks, even the easy ones you’re going to need to have great board control, the skill to ride away, and the ability to either set yourself up to ride in, or ride out switch.